 The fan motor is a fairly uncomplicated yet vital part of an air conditioner.
 It’s the part of the unit that pumps air through the system.
 Without that circulation of air, your AC won’t cool your home.

 Because the fan motor is one of the hardest working parts on an air conditioner, it is subjected to a lot of wear and tear that can lead to frequent repairs or replacement.
+And the cost can add up when you start thinking about cost to replace including labor cost.
 Once the fan motor breaks down, the AC will stop blowing cold air and that’s something you don’t want on a hot summer’s day.

 5 Signs That Indicate a Failing AC Fan Motor